Iga-Ratajczak/HX-Optimisation/README.md

 The completion of this project would not have been possible without the support of Dr Christopher Clark and Dr Lachlan Jardine, for which I am extremely grateful.

+#About me
+👋 Hi, I’m Iga Irena Ratajczak

+👀 I'm a 3rd year Aerospace Engineering student at the University of Cambridge, England.
+In my free time, I lead the Propulsion Team at the Cambridge University Spaceflight Society.

+🌱 Comfortable with Python, C++ and Matlab, and hoping to branch out more into machine learning.

+📫 How to reach me: Drop me an email for any personal inquiries at iir21@cam.ac.uk